About the Program

 Practice Document Readings

-- Diabetes Educator and Diabetes Paraprofessional Practice Levels
+- Diabetes Educator & Diabetes Paraprofessional Practice Levels

 - Competencies for Diabetes Educators and Diabetes Paraprofessionals